Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 [TPS_SWCT_01414] Mode manager needs to communicate with application software components located on other ECUs (cid:100) There are however use cases for the application and vehicle mode management, where a mode manager (namely the Basic Software Mode Manager, see [15]) is part of the basic software but conceptually still needs to communicate with application software components located on other ECUs (as exemplified by Figure 11.3).
 In order to make this communication possible, the ServiceProxySwComponentType is used.
 For the application software and the RTE it behaves like a "normal" AtomicSwComponentType, but it is actually a proxy for an AUTOSAR Service. (cid:99)()

+<-------------- multimodal context
+The diagram illustrates a distributed mode‐request use case in which a VehicleClampControl component issues a mode change that is transparently proxied across two ECUs via VehicleClampProxy and the BswM service, reaching a remote application on ECU2.

+• Component hierarchy
+  - SW-Components: VehicleClampControl (VCC), VehicleClampProxy (VCP), Application1 (App1), Application2 (App2).
+  - On VFB they float on the virtual bus; in deployment each ECU contains its local RTE, hosting VCC+VCP+App1+BswM on ECU1 and VCP+App2+BswM on ECU2.

+• Ports & interfaces
+  - VCC: PPort “ModeRequest” (ClientServerInterface).
+  - VCP: RPort “ModeRequest” and PPort “ModeRequest” (delegating proxy).
+  - BswM Service: RPort “ModeRequest” and PPort “ModeRequest.”
+  - App1/App2: client ports (black square) for downstream calls.
+  - AssemblySwConnectors link PPorts to RPorts; the network-transparent DelegationSwConnectors carry calls between ECU1 and ECU2.

+• Data flow
+  - VCC invokes the ModeRequest operation on its PPort → VCP.RPort → VCP.PPort → local BswM.RPort.
+  - BswM.PPort sends the request over the network (RTE1→RTE2) to remote BswM.RPort → VCP.RPort on ECU2 → VCP.PPort → App2 client port.

+• Key AUTOSAR concepts
+  - AbstractProvidedPortPrototype (PPort) and AbstractRequiredPortPrototype (RPort) for ClientServerInterface.
+  - AssemblySwConnector for intra-ECU binding, DelegationSwConnector for inter-ECU (network).
+  - ModeAccessPoint via BswM, proxies for location transparency.
+  - CompositionSwComponentType (ECU composition hosting RTE and BSW).

+• Scenario
+  - Design intent: VehicleClampControl issues a mode switch that must reach a remote application on ECU2.
-Figure 11.3: Mode request over the network [3]
+  - VehicleClampProxy abstracts network, BswM orchestrates mode propagation across ECUs. ----------------------> Figure 11.3: Mode request over the network [3]

 [TPS_SWCT_01415] Interfaces of ServiceProxySwComponentType (cid:100) This means that on the one side it has to communicate over service ports with the ECU-local ServiceSwComponentType it represents.
 On the other side it has to offer the corresponding PortPrototypes to the ApplicationSwComponentTypes. (cid:99)()